Atlanta police officer, suspected shooter killed during shooting in Georgia

 "Emory Emergency: Active shooter on Emory Atlanta Campus at Emory Point CVS.
 RUN, HIDE, FIGHT.
 Avoid the area," the school said in a post on X.

-Emory University in Atlanta, Georgia on Friday afternoon alerted students to an active shooting situation on the university's campus near the Centers for Disease Control and Prevention's main campus.
+Emory University in Atlanta, Georgia on Friday afternoon alerted students to an active shooting situation on the university's campus near the Centers for Disease Control and Prevention's (CDC) main campus.

 “There is no ongoing threat to the Emory Campus or the surrounding neighborhood.
 The incident involved a single shooter, who is now deceased,” the police department posted on X. “One law enforcement official was injured in the course of the response.”